Fairfax, Oklahoma: In popular culture

 David Grann wrote Killers of the Flower Moon, a book about the Osage Indian murders and the FBI’s involvement in solving them.
 Portions of the movie based on the book were filmed here.

+A documentary about Fairfax Hospital titled Country Doctor was released in 2025 by HBO Max.
+The documentary portrays the plight of rural hospitals in the United States, many of which are closing.